torvalds/linux/Documentation/networking/filter.rst

 Misc
 ----

-Also trinity, the Linux syscall fuzzer, has built-in support for BPF and SECCOMP-BPF kernel fuzzing.
+Also trinity, the GNU/Linux syscall fuzzer, has built-in support for BPF and SECCOMP-BPF kernel fuzzing.

 Written by